CBEP-SoCB-Details/DEP_nutrients/Analysis/DEP_Sonde_Analysis.md

 stratification as occurs in Maine lakes.

-Reverse thermal stratification occurs sometimes on the Presumpscot Estuary sites, presumably because of salinity gradients that stabilize thermal patterns.
+Reverse thermal stratification occurs sometimes on the Presumpscot Estuary, presumably because of salinity gradients that stabilize thermal patterns.

-profile exists EEB18 also shows weak vertical thermal structure of a degree or two

 ### Salinity